xlucas/heartbleed/README.md

 ## Disclaimer

-**NOTE : I will not be responsible for the damage done with this tool.
-It was written to check private servers for this specific vulnerability and measure potential user-related data leakages.
+**NOTE : I will not be responsible for the damage that could be done using this tool.
+It was written to check private servers for a precise vulnerability and measure potential user-related data leakages under high traffic.
 It is shared as a tool for internal security auditing.**

 ## Dependencies